The Mall at Wellington Green

 The Mall at Wellington Green is a two level super-regional shopping mall in Wellington, Florida.
-The mall features Dillard's, JCPenney, Macy's, City Furniture, Ashley Furniture, CMX Theaters and over 170 stores and eateries.
-As one of the last malls built in both Palm Beach County and all of South Florida, it opened in 2001 by Taubman Centers, and was sold to Starwood Retail Partners in 2014.
+The mall features retailers Macy's, Dillard's, JCPenney, Ashley and City Furniture, in addition to CMX Cinemas.

 History

 Upon opening on October 8, 2001, the mall's anchors were Burdines, Dillard's (which opened its first South Florida store at The Galleria at Fort Lauderdale in 1993 and Pembroke Lakes in 1995), JCPenney, and Lord & Taylor, whose store relocated from Palm Beach Mall.

 Wellington Green, alongside Pembroke Lakes Mall, are among the few malls in South Florida that opened without a Jordan Marsh store because their Florida division went defunct before the openings of both malls.
 Burdines was dual branded as Burdines-Macy's in 2003, and simply Macy's in 2005.
 Lord & Taylor closed in 2004, and in 2007, that building was split into three tenants: City Furniture on the lower level, and Ashley Furniture and La-Z-Boy on the upper level.
-La-Z-Boy™ closed in 2014 to make room for Paragon Theaters, which opened on February 10, 2017, and was purchased by CMX Cinemas on September 19 of the same year.
-Nordstrom opened in the Fall of 2003, two years after the mall's grand opening, and closed on April 5, 2019, following an announcement on January 23.
+La-Z-Boy closed in 2014 to make room for Paragon Theaters, which opened on February 10, 2017, and was purchased by CMX Cinemas on September 19 of the same year.

+Nordstrom opened in the fall season of 2003, two years after the mall's grand opening.
+In January 2019, Nordstrom decided against extending its lease due to the capacity of existing outposts nearby.

+Cancelled redevelopment plans

+Prior to the COVID-19 pandemic, major plans were proposed to redevelop a plot of land extending outward from the former Nordstrom site into the mall parking lot.
+The expansion would have featured a Crystal Lagoon, apartments, restaurants, and outdoor entertainment activities.
+However, the plans were unpopular with environmentalist residents of Wellington and were eventually scrapped due to complications involving the pandemic.

+In 2023, redevelopment plans for the future were once again reported, with village manager Jim Barnes admitting "it’s not the mall it once was".

+Surrounding area

-Several properties including the Shoppes of Wellington Green, a lifestyle center, and Wellington Green Commons, a Whole Foods Market-anchored power center encircle the shopping mall.
+Several properties surrounding the mall include the Shoppes of Wellington Green, a lifestyle center, and Wellington Green Commons, a Whole Foods Market-anchored power center encircling the shopping mall.